BabylonJS/Documentation/content/landing_pages/Support/ES6_Support.md

 - depthRendering support can be found in the `Rendering/depthRendererSceneComponent` .
 - screenshot support can be found in the `Misc/screenshotTools` .
 - boundingBox support can be found in the `Rendering/boundingBoxRenderer` .
+-  Screen surface reflection postprocess (`scene.enablePrePassRender`) can be found in the `Rendering/prePassRendererSceneComponent` .

 _Why do I have an error in the console inviting me to import some other modules?_